6.2.1 Aggregated indicators

 Compared with the strong boost to overall public cultural expenditure in the past two decades – it doubled in the 1990s, after having more than doubled in the 1980s in nominal terms: see Rapporti sull' Economia della Cultura, op.cit. (even if data from different sources are not exactly comparable) – there has been a very substantial downturn in cultural funding in the 2000s.

-According to Istat, the total amount of public cultural expenditure in 2010 – final expenditure, by all levels of government and all ministries and administrative units – amounted to 6 910 million EUR.
-Compared with the 5 945 million spent in 2000, inflation not taken into account, the increase was only +16%.
+According to Istat, the total amount of public cultural expenditure in 2011 (final expenditure, by all levels of government and all ministries and administrative units involved) – amounted to 6 561 million EUR.
+Compared with the 5 954 million spent in 2000, not considering inflation, the increase over the last twelve years was only +10%.

 Expenditure per capita amounted to 108 EUR in 2011, with a very slight nominal growth compared with the 101 EUR of 2000, whereas the ratio on GDP (0.41% in 2011 versus 0.49% in 2000) as well as on public expenditure, an indicator of the government's willingness to pay for culture (0.8% in 2011 versus 1.1% in 2000), are both continuing to decline year after year (in 2010 they were 0.44 and 0.9% respectively).